-If you want the device to sign a particular challenge, the value must be available in shared state.
+If you want the device to sign a custom challenge, its value must be available in shared state.
+Enter the variable name in the Shared state attribute for Challenge property.

-You can bind devices by using the Device Binding node.
+This node requires that you have bound devices by using the Device Binding node.